szheng3/rust-new-project-template/README.md

 # Weekly Rust Progress Report
-Build a useful API server in the domain of data engineering or machine learning engineering.
+Build a rust the domain of data engineering or machine learning engineering.

 ## Week 1 Progress